 - Full-Fat Coconut Milk: Use a high-quality coconut milk for the best results.
 My favorite brands include Thai Kitchen, Native Forest, or the Trader Joe's brand.

 - Evaporated Coconut Milk: This one can be a little harder to find but I usually buy it at Sprouts.
 You can also make it yourself, find out how here.
+Another option is to substitute it with a can of light coconut milk.

 - Unsweetened Coconut Cream: Most coquito recipes use brands of cream of coconut that are sweetened.
 In addition to having lots of sugar, they also contain way too many emulsifiers and other ingredients that are not very healthy.
 Therefore, we use unsweetened coconut cream from Thai Kitchen that has zero sugar and uses only one emulsifier.
 Although you can find brands of coconut cream that have no emulsifiers at all.